 We know that software developers are in demand, but what kind of salary can you expect to earn as you progress in your career?
 In The Netherlands, a junior software developer earns between €28,000 and €38,000 per annum.
 The median wage of a software developer is €42,000 per year; this salary will typically increase rapidly depending on experience.
 Software developers with five to ten years experience regularly have a salary of €54,000, and senior developers with further experience could have a salary of €80,000 or more.

 But changing your career shouldn’t just be about money; it’s important to do what makes you happy.
-Our Diploma in Software Development might be the ideal course to get your coding career started.
+Our Diploma in Full-Stack Software Development might be the ideal course to get your coding career started.

 Find out more by downloading our course brochure now.